mehdimahjoubi/Cassandra_Demo/README.txt

 You will also need to run the cql commands contained in gaming_network.CQL on your Cassandra database.

-No client implementation comes with this project, but most requests being HTTPGET based, you should be able to observe the JSON response using a simple web browser.
+No client implementation comes with this project, but most requests being HTTPGET based, you should be able to simulate requests and observe the JSON responses, using a simple web browser.